Fan Fic / Shadow of the Dragon

 - Crippling Overspecialization: Subverted; in chapter 10, Sakura actually trains to fight so as to has something other than her magic to fight the assassin with.

-- Darker and Edgier: Definitely darker than the source material, exploring such themes as Attempted Rape and the negative aspects of a Teacher/Student Romance.
+- Darker and Edgier: Definitely darker than the source material, exploring such themes as Attempted Rape, Abusive Parents, and the negative aspects of a Teacher/Student Romance.

 - Doppelgänger: In chapter 17, the mystery Big Bad uses Sympathetic Magic to turn Reiko into a corporeal duplicate of Sakura.